Quantization Backdoors to Deep Learning Commercial Frameworks: Post-Training Quantization Backdoor

 \subsubsection{Full-precision Model Backdoor Insertion}

 The objective loss function of $M_{\rm bd}$ has two parts and it is formulated as:

-where $loss(\cdot)$ is implemented by a commonly used categorical cross-entropy loss.
+where $\mathcal{L}(\cdot)$ is implemented by a commonly used categorical cross-entropy loss.
 As for the first term in \autoref{eq:backdoor loss}, it sets a sub-objective to ensure that a benign input $x$ is correctly predicted to its true label $y$.
 Therefore, the clean data accuracy of $M_{\rm bd}$ is similar to its clean model counterpart $M_{\rm cl}$.
 The second term sets a sub-objective to ensure that an input having a trigger, $x_t$, will mislead $M_{\rm bd}$ to predict the attacker targeted label $y_t$.
 The dataset $D$ is the clean training dataset.
 The $D_t$ is a poisoned dataset.
 The $D_t$ can be very small.
-500 poisoned samples---could be even smaller~\cite{gao2021design}---out of 50,000 training samples in CIFAR10 are sufficient to successfully insert a backdoor.
+500 poisoned samples (could be even smaller~\cite{gao2021design}) out of 50,000 training samples in CIFAR10 are sufficient to successfully insert a backdoor.

-Given the float-32 model $M_{\rm bd}$ with a backdoor, the quantized model $\widetilde{M}_{\rm bd}$ from $M_{\rm bd}$ by applying the TFLite converter\footnote{The \texttt{tf.lite.TFLiteConverter} is used.} will simply inherit the backdoor effect, as shown in \autoref{fig:Mbd_bar} (top) in Appendix.
+Given the float-32 model $M_{\rm bd}$ with a backdoor, the quantized model $\widetilde{M}_{\rm bd}$ from $M_{\rm bd}$ by applying the TFLite quantization toolkits\footnote{The \texttt{tf.lite.TFLiteConverter} is used.} will simply inherit the backdoor effect, as shown in \autoref{fig:Mbd_bar} (a) in Appendix.